guillermooo/sublime-undocs/source/reference/syntaxdefs.rst

     Include the extensions without the leading dot.

 ``uuid``
-    Unique indentifier for this _sd.
+    Unique indentifier for this syntax definition.
 Currently ignored.

 ``foldingStartMarker``
     Currently ignored.
 Used for code folding.